 Whether you wish to improve your five-second power or your lactate threshold, a measurable metric will enable you to benchmark your current performance and track whether or not your training is having any effect.

-A power meter, smart trainer, or if you're solely training indoors, a smart bike such as a Wattbike Atom will provide the power data you need to track your data most effectively.
+A power meter, smart trainer, or if you're indoor cycling only, a smart bike such as a Wattbike Atom will provide the power data you need to track your data most effectively.
 A heart rate monitor is a less-accurate tool when used alone, but is better than training on feel alone.

 To make a plan, you could use a coach, but the very fact you're here suggests you're looking to do it yourself, and thankfully, there are apps that can help you along the way.
 Training Peaks for example helps to plan and track your training load, some apps, like Zwift or the Wattbike Hub app, provide training sessions, and there are a select few that combine all the necessary parts into one, such as TrainerRoad.